aRonnieAlsop/mock_butcher_site/README.md

-Local butter just needs a static site for now.
-So I'm just throwing together a quick React frontend.
+Local butcher just needs a static site for now.
+So I'm just throwing together a quick React frontend, except I'm throwing in a Google Cloud Map API so I can decorate the map more to go with their style.
 For SEO purposes: helmet. eslint & error-boundary to watch my back.